This post contains affiliate links. If you make a purchase through one of the links, I earn a small commission (at no cost to you, of course).

 - To open Stroke Options, go to Window > Stroke.
 I set my stroke thickness to 11px and selected Round Cap to give the lines a rounded appearance, like so:

-Create an Icon in Illustrator Step 3:
+Create a Snowflake Icon in Illustrator Step 3:

 Join Your Strokes with the Pathfinder Tool

 - When you’re happy with the appearance of your snowflake, convert it to a shape.
 Converting to a shape means the snowflake will always keep the same proportions when you scale it.